V3innn/ctf-writeups/HackTheBox/CTF_HackTheBoo_Practise/pwn_lemonade_stand_v1/README.md

   return;
 }
 ```
-We also found a function that is never been called and it will print the flag if somehow we achieve it.
+We also found a function that is never been called and it will print the flag if somehow we achieve it (grapes()).
 That's our goal.

 ```c